gumaerc-testorg/21l.009-spring-2004/content/pages/readings.md

 uid: 021eaa39-a353-6e9f-252c-38aa0b95f5e0
 ---

-In addition to the readings listed below for the Spring 2004 version of the course, you may also download Prof. Shankar Raman's syllabus from his version of the course ([PDF]({{< baseurl >}}/resources/21l009_f03-1)).
+In addition to the readings listed below for the Spring 2004 version of the course, you may also download Prof. Shankar Raman's syllabus from his version of the course ({{% resource_link fe4d1df1-0188-faf1-a1df-79a5e0eeacf3 "PDF" %}}).
 The syllabus includes his reading list.

 The following texts are used in the course.
-See the [assignments section]({{< baseurl >}}/pages/assignments#acs) for details on how the readings are timed with the essays and other requirements of the course.
+See the {{% resource_link eb04e9c4-2e58-5737-94cc-51ac8607e8c8 "assignments section" "#acs" %}} for details on how the readings are timed with the essays and other requirements of the course.
 Links to downloadable versions of each text are provided below.

 Bevington, David, ed. _A Midsummer Night's Dream_.
 New York: Bantam, 1988.
 ISBN: 0553213008. ([Download](http://www.gutenberg.org/etext/2242) a version from Project Gutenberg)